May to June

-English colonists brought Red Clover to northeastern North America, where Vermont residents fell in love with it, and it’s now distributed prevalently all over the US.
+English colonists brought the Red Clover to northeastern North America, where it is now distributed prevalently.
 Inspired by the 1893 World’s Columbian Exposition in Chicago and its unequaled National Garland of Flowers, Vermonters were determined to have their own official state flower to represent the independent nature of their unique state and its inhabitants.

+Did you know as many as 10 million acres of Red Clover were grown in the Northern states in the 1940’s?
+Prominence has waned in time because it doesn’t fit well into current crop rotations.
 The cherished Red Clover will always add to the stunning scenery of Vermont’s scenic hills, valleys, mountains and lakes.